Classwork Grading and Makeup

 - exercises before class (reading questions, Java Tutor, Gitstream)

 - a nanoquiz at the start of class

 - exercises during class (programming, clicker questions, other activities)

-In-class programming is graded based on whether you’ve attempted the exercise and made sufficient progress, even if you don’t complete it.
+In-class programming is graded based on whether you’ve attempted the exercise and made some progress, even if you don’t complete it.
 You are not expected to complete unfinished exercises after class, but TAs and LAs will be happy to help you review or finish them.

 You must collaborate using Constellation to receive credit for programming exercises.
 If you encounter technical issues, ask a TA for help.
 If necessary, visit lab hours or post on Piazza to resolve the issue for next time.

 All classwork results are found on Omnivore (see link on the course homepage).
 This includes both before-class work (reading exercises, Java Tutor, Gitstream) and in-class work (nanoquizzes, clicker questions, in-class programming).
 Some results need more time than others to reach Omnivore, so if you don’t see something immediately, please be patient.

 We automatically drop the lowest 5 classwork grades.
 If you’re dissatisfied with any of your classwork grades, however, you can earn back some of its lost points by doing a makeup.
 A makeup involves answering a few new questions related to the topic of the class (which are chosen randomly from a pool), and writing your own original multiple-choice question for the topic.

 Writing a good makeup question can earn back 1/2 of the classwork points lost on that class.
 For example, if your classwork grade for that class was 6/10, then an excellent makeup question brings your grade up to 8/10.
 If you missed the class entirely and got 0/10, then a makeup can raise it to at most 5/10.
 Makeup questions that don’t follow the directions or show little effort will earn no makeup credit.